 The common understanding of time first manifests itself explicitly in the use of the clock, in the measurement of time.
 However, we measure time because we need and use time, because we take time or let it pass, and explicitly regulate and make secure the way we use time by specific time measurement.
-When we look at a clock, since time itself does not lie in the clock, we assign time to the clock.
+When we look at a clock, since time itself does not lie in the dock. we assign time to the clock.
 In looking at the clock we say "now."
-We have thus given explicit expression to time, which we determine in a merely numerical way from the clock.
-This saying "now" and the uttering of a then or an at-the-time must have a specific origin.
-Where do we get the now from when we say "now"?
-Plainly we do not intend an object, an extant thing; instead, what we call the enpresenting of something, the present, expresses itself in the now.
+We dock, we usually a concern and a second we say "now."
+We have thus given explicit expression to time, which we determine in a merely have thus given the clock.
+This saying "now" and the uttering of a then numerical and the attering of a then or an at-the-time must have a specific origin.
+Where do we get the now or an article we say "now"?
+Plainly we do not intend an object, an extant trom what we call the enpresenting of something, the present, expresses itself in the now.
 In the at-the-time a retaining pronounces itself, and in the then an expecting.
 Since each at-the-time is a "no-longer-now" and each then a "not-yet-now," there is always already an enpresenting, a concomitant understanding of the now, incorporated in the uttering of a then that arises from an expecting.
 Each one of these time-determinations-now, then, at-the-time-is spoken from out of the unity of an enpresenting-expecting-retaining (or forgetting).
 What I expect to come next is spoken of in the "at once, forthwith."
 What I still retain or even have already forgotten is spoken of as the most recent in the "just now."
 The just now stands with its modification in the horizon of the "earlier," which belongs to retaining and forgetting.
 The forthwith and the then stand in the horizon of the "later-on," which belongs to expecting.
 All nows stand in the horizon of the "today," the "present," that is the horizon of enpresenting.
 The time intended by means of the now, then, and at-the-time is the time with which the Dasein that takes time reckons.
 But where does it get the time it reckons with and which it expresses in the now, then, and at-the-time?
 We shall still defer answering this question.
 But it is already clear that this answer is nothing but the elucidation by way of original time of the origin of the now, then (not-yet-now), and at-the-time (no-longer-now), of time as sequence of nows (succession).

-$\beta$ ) The structural moments of expressed time: significance, datability, spannedness, publicness
+β) The structural moments of expressed time: significance, datability, spannedness, publicness

 The question is, How must we define more precisely this enpresenting, expecting, and retaining which express themselves in the now, then, and atthe-time?
-We can do this only if we are certain that we already see in its full structure what the Aristotelian interpretation of time knows as the nowsequence.
+We can do this only if we are certain that we already see in its full structure what the Aristotelian interpretation of time knows as the now-sequence.
 However, this is not the case in the way Aristotle and the whole of the subsequent tradition characterize time.
 It is first of all necessary, then, to delineate more precisely the structure of expressed time, the now, then, and at-the-time.